 TransBIB

-The unique Transfer Network to Accelerate the Industrial Bioeconomy brings together the knowledge, expertise and infrastructure of over 40 bioeconomy regions across Germany.
+The unique Transfer Network to Boost Industrial Bioeconomy brings together the knowledge, expertise and infrastructure of over 40 bioeconomy regions across Germany.

 We actively promote the development, scaling and industrialisation of bioeconomic products.
 Here you will find free of charge knowledge, advice, partners and funding information for your transformation project!